-Meditation is a technique fro training and exploring the mind and the ‘self’ by using various systems and methods, which encourage ‘one-pointed’ concentration or focus.
+Meditation is a technique for training and exploring the mind and the ‘self’, using various systems and methods, to encourage ‘one-pointed’ concentration or focus.

-The following from the Bhagavad Gita, instructs the practitioner how a state of meditation can be reached by controlling the mind and body using concentration, having no expectations or attachments to the results.
+The following extract from the Bhagavad Gita explains / describes how a state of meditation can be reached by controlling the mind and body using concentration, having no expectations or attachments to the results.

 What is the Self?

-Meditation practices potentially offer the practitioners a way of experiencing, understanding, trusting and knowing the Self.
+Meditation offers the practitioner a potential way of experiencing, understanding, trusting and knowing the Self.
 It cannot be written about, named or described within the limits of language.

 Purpose of Meditation

-There is only one purpose of meditation – to experience that which is also known as Samadhi or enlightenment.
-There are many different types of meditation but they all have the same goal.
-It is recognised in the Eastern philosophies and in yoga text that the unification offered through meditation may take many life-times.
-The purpose then of mediation is to experience the journey without the need for expectation or attachment to any goal.
+There is essentially only one purpose of meditation: to experience that which is also known as Samadhi or enlightenment.
+There are many different types of meditation, but they all have the same goal.
+In Eastern philosophies and yoga texts it is said that the unification offered through meditation may take many lifetimes.
+The purpose of mediation/ meditation is therefore to experience the journey, without the need, expectation or attachment to achieving any specific goal.

-Active meditation allows us to meditate in the midst of action when we perform daily duties: when we walk, talk, eat, garden, shop.
-This is the main of yoga to allow us to meditate while being involved in the world.
-We will offer more focus and attention with increased awareness put to the task action with clarity.
+In active meditation the aim is to meditate in the midst of action, while e performing daily duties: when we walk, talk, eat, garden, or shop.
+This is the main aim of yoga; to allow us to meditate while being immersed in the world.
+We can then bring more focus and attention to the task at hand, with increased awareness and clarity.

-Passive meditation is the aim of sitting with the spine in an upright position and performing a mediation practice.
-The aim of these practices is to still the ever-chattering mind and make it one pointed.
+Passive meditation involves sitting with the spine in an upright position..
+The aim of this practice is to still the ever-chattering mind and make it one-pointed.

-Some general passive yoga meditation practices or tools that can aid the practitioner towards meditation include:
+Some passive meditation techniques that can aid the practitioner include:

-- Breath practices like watching the breath, counting the breath, observing pauses
+- Breath practices – watching the breath, counting the breaths, observing pauses

-- South practices such as extended pranayama practices or mantra practices
+- Sound practices – extended pranayama or mantras

-- Sight practises – focusing on a candle/point, focusing on yantras and mandalas
+- Sight practises – focusing on a candle/point, or yantras and mandalas

 Precautions and prohibitions for practising meditation

-Meditation practices are generally offered when the teacher feels like the class is ready.
-Practitioners should have a peaceful attitude, awareness of yamas and niyamas, some aptitude of discipline, the ability to maintain a firm comfortable position and steadiness of breath.
-Practise should be done in a quiet, warm and non-draughty place.
-Certain practices are not suitable for mental and physical conditions such as trataka (candle gazing) for those with epilepsy.
+Meditation practices are generally offered when the teacher feels the class is ready.
+Practitioners should have a peaceful attitude, awareness of yamas and niyamas, some aptitude of discipline, the ability to maintain a firm, comfortable position, and steadiness of breath.
+Practice should be done in a quiet, warm and non-draughty place.
+Certain practices are not suitable for some mental and physical conditions, such as trataka (candle gazing) for those with epilepsy.